mengbinhao/jack-note/docs/english/NPR.md

+- 2022.11.10

+  - debris n
+  - geography n

+- 2022.11.9

+  - monopoly
+  - flank n/v
+  - occurrence n

+  > They stand out for not really standing out, I have to tell you
+  > Does that amount to progress?

 - 2022.10.30

   > A relatively small and vocal faction of House Republicans oppose more aid to Ukraine, have held it up so far